hyperledger/indy-node/getting-started.md

 DID: not yet assigned
 ```

-**DID** (**distributed identifier**) is an opaque, unique sequences of bits, (like UUIDs or GUIDs) that get generated when a user tries to accept the connection request. - That DID will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
+**DID** (**distributed identifier**) is an opaque, unique sequences of bits, (like UUIDs or GUIDs) that get generated when a user tries to accept the connection request.
+That DID will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
  Each connection request on Indy establishes a **pairwise relationship** when accepted.
 A pairwise relationship is a unique relationship between two identity owners (e.g., Faber and Alice).
 The relationship between them is not shareable with others; it is unique to those two parties in that each pairwise relationship uses different DIDs.
 (In other circles you may see this defined as two sets of data working in conjunction with each other to perform a specific function, such as in a "public" key and a "private" key working together.
-This is _not_ how it is defined within Indy.)
+This is _not_ how it is defined within the Indy code base.)
 Alice won’t use this DID with other relationships.
 By having independent pairwise relationships, Alice reduces the ability for others to correlate her activities across multiple interactions.

 ```
 Trust anchor: Faber College(not yet written to Indy)
 ```

-This gives Alice a friendly name for the entity that will bootstrap the new pairwise relationship onto the Indy ecosystem. **Trust anchors** provide a way for DIDs to be added to Indy.
+This gives Alice a friendly name for the entity that will bootstrap the new pairwise relationship onto the ledger. **Trust anchors** provide a way for DIDs to be added to to the ledger.
 They are generally organizations but can be persons as well.
-Faber College is a trust anchor, and if its connection request is accepted, will write Alice’s DID to Indy.
+Faber College is a trust anchor, and if its connection request is accepted, will write Alice’s DID to the ledger.

 It is important to understand that this DID for Alice is not, in and of itself, the same thing as Alice’s self-sovereign identity.
 Rather, Alice’s identity will -- for her -- be the sum total of **_all_** of the pairwise relationships she has, and **_all_** the attributes knowable about those manifestations of her identity, across the full network.